 Relative price key

-Future studies could shed further light on this problem by expanding this kind of analysis to include more employers, more states, and more services.
-Measures of quality could also be factored in, to get at the value of specific hospitals, not just the prices paid.
+Future studies will shed further light on this problem by expanding this kind of analysis to include more employers, more states, and more services.
+Measures of quality may also be factored in, to get at the value of specific hospitals, not just the prices paid.

 Ultimately, if employers can gain the information they need to be better-informed customers, they can do a better job shopping for health care on behalf of their employees.